Simulations of $^{60}$Fe entrained in ejecta from a near-Earth supernova: Effects of observer motion: Methods

 In our simulations the diffused ejecta are modelled using a subgrid model of turbulent mixing \citep[e.g.][]{2010MNRAS.407.1581S} first proposed by \citet{1963MWRv...91...99S} in modelling of the atmosphere's general circulation.
 The model has a dimensionless diffusion parameter $C_{\rm D}$ which we set to $0.1$, the value expected from turbulence theory \citep{1963MWRv...91...99S}.
 Similar values of the diffusion constant have been widely used in the literature \citep{2010MNRAS.407.1581S, 2014MNRAS.443.3809B, 2021MNRAS.506.2836R}.
 In particular, \citet{2008MNRAS.387..427W} showed that in the standard cluster comparison test \citep[e.g.][]{1999ApJ...525..554F}, using $C_{\rm D}\sim 0.1$ in SPH codes is sufficient to obtain the entropy profiles similar to the predictions by grid codes.

 Besides the fiducial model for diffusion ($C_{\rm D}=0.1$), we inspect the \textit{no diffusion} case ($C_{\rm D}=0.0$) as well as two scenarios where the diffusion constant is increased and decreased by a factor of $2$ relative to its fiducial value.
 Since Lagrangian particles do not exchange mass without a prescription for diffusion, in the case $C_{\rm D}=0.0$ only the particles that received \Fe{} as the initial condition carry it throughout the simulation.
 These three variations relative to the fiducial model help us estimate the impact of diffusion in the evolution of \Fe{} ejecta (see Appendix \ref{appendix: effect_of_diffusion} for the discussion).
+Additionally, in Appendix \ref{appendix: effect_of_ICs}, we consider several different initial distributions of \Fe{} and show that variations in the initial conditions have a mild impact on the final distribution of the ejecta.